 Being so negative and fixating on things you have no control over is not a pattern that you want to fall into, my friend.

-I don't think 13 is that small a number if you have a strong application (which the OP seems to have on paper at least).
+First, the cycle isn't over yet and he has the potential to get off all of those waitlists (maybe--depends on the schools).I don't think 13 is that small a number if you have a strong application (which the OP seems to have on paper at least).
 And I think the fact that he has that many interviews is evidence that he applied broadly.
 No one should need 6+ interviews to get in.